apollosolutions/expand-schema-tags/README.md

 }
 ```

-Additionally, you can provide the `--inherit` flag to apply inheritance rules:
+Additionally, you can provide the `--apply-inheritance` flag to apply inheritance rules:

 ```graphql
 type Bar @tag(name: "public") {